gary-dalton/public-documents/content/en/blog/thoughts/privacy-data/index.md

 This basically states that how I behave and who I am depends on the context in which I am acting.
 There will be changes in this mutability since the context, often other people's image of you, will be better informed of your overall role.
 Now when we enter a new context, we often assume other people have little to no knowledge of us and this allows us develop our relationships unimpeded.
 This may or may not be true.

-I think that we currently enter new contexts with uncertainty of what other know about us.
+I think that we currently enter new contexts with uncertainty of what others know about us.
 With more readily available information, we could enter a new context with less anxiety, presuming that they already know some things about us  but are willing to judge us based on our new context.
 In other words, I do not think expanding data access degrades this privacy.

 > 10. Privacy supports intimacy and the building of relationships.